whitfin/filterables/README.md

 # execute the query, but using a paginator
 value = paginator.exec(session, query)

+# OR: you can also combine with filters directly
+value = paginator.exec(session, query, filters)
 ```

 Rather than retrieving a full list of people, we'll now get a `Pagination` which